Fieldwork

 Room and Board Arrangements:

 Accommodation: Students will be housed together in the town of Redondo.
 The house is located very centrally.
 Most rooms will be shared by two or more students, and sometimes on bunk beds.
-Sleeping arrangements are gender-separated.
+Sleeping arrangements will be gender-separated.
 There is no air conditioning in the houses.
 Spaces are communal - there is a shared kitchen, bathroom, washing machine, and living room.
-Students are responsible for cleaning these spaces and doing the assigned chores.
+Students will be responsible for cleaning these spaces and doing the assigned chores.
 Students will do their own laundry.

 Meals: On weekdays, the field school provides students with three meals per day.
 Breakfast is provided at the dig house and students are expected to prepare it themselves.
 Lunch is served at an incredible local restaurant.
 Dinner is provided by a local restaurant but eaten at home.
 Students should expect to eat a great deal of local Alentejan cuisine.
 The project will do its best to accommodate dietary needs, but students must inform us of any dietary requirements, and/or allergies before paying the tuition.
 Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets, but any other dietary requirements must be discussed with one of the directors.